LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 export default Logout;
 ```

 This component contains logout functionality.
-Here, `action=logout` is passed to the **LoginRadius Auth Page** which will log the user out and return them to the Landing Page specified in the `return_url`.
+Here, `action=logout` is passed to the **LoginRadius Auth Page**, which will log the user out and return them to the Landing Page specified in the `return_url`.

 > Full code of the demo can be found on [github](https://github.com/LoginRadius/engineering-blog-samples/tree/master/React/react_auth_demo).